 Change the eighth paragraph as follows:

-The TDLS peer STA shall be in PS mode with the AP and shall not be involved in an active Service Period with the AP before sending a TDLS Channel Switch Request frame or a TDLS Channel Switch Response frame with the Status Code field set to SUCCESS.
+The TDLS peer STA that is not affiliated with an MLD (#19593) shall be in PS mode with the AP and shall not be involved in an active Service Period with the AP before sending a TDLS Channel Switch Request frame or a TDLS Channel Switch Response frame with the Status Code field set to SUCCESS.
 The TDLS peer STA that receives a TDLS Channel Switch Request frame may enter PS mode with the AP prior to sending the TDLS Channel Switch Response frame.

 Insert the following paragraphs after the eighth paragraph as follows:

+(#19593) The TDLS peer STA that is affiliated with an MLD may be in Active mode with the AP and may be involved in an active Service Period with the AP before sending a TDLS Channel Switch Request frame or a TDLS Channel Switch Response frame with the Status Code field set to SUCCESS.

+(#19593) NOTE—A TDLS peer STA that is affiliated with an MLD might decide to be in PS mode with the AP or not, before sending a TDLS Channel Switch Request frame or a TDLS Channel Switch Response frame with the Status Code field set to SUCCESS for implementation dependent reasons, including the capabilities of the MLD, the power consumption and the frequency separation between the base channel and the off channel.